Oman: Economy

-Oman's Basic Statute of the State expresses in Article 11 that the "national economy is based on justice and the principles of a free economy."
+Oman's Basic Statute of the State expresses in Article 11 that the "national economy is based on justice and the principles of a free economy".
 By regional standards, Oman has a relatively diversified economy, but remains dependent on oil exports.
 In terms of monetary value, mineral fuels accounted for 82.2 percent of total product exports in 2018.
 Tourism is the fastest-growing industry in Oman.
 Other sources of income, agriculture and industry, are small in comparison and account for less than 1% of the country's exports, but diversification is seen as a priority by the government.
 Agriculture, often subsistence in its character, produces dates, limes, grains and vegetables, but with less than 1% of the country under cultivation, Oman is likely to remain a net importer of food.

-Oman's socio-economic structure is described as being hyper-centralized rentier welfare state.
+Oman's socio-economic structure is described as being hyper-centralised rentier welfare state.
 The largest 10 percent of corporations in Oman are the employers of almost 80 percent of Omani nationals in the private sector.
 Half of the private sector jobs are classified as elementary.
 One third of employed Omanis are in the private sector, while the remaining majority are in the public sector.
-A hyper-centralized structure produces a monopoly-like economy, which hinders having a healthy competitive environment between businesses.
+A hyper-centralised structure produces a monopoly-like economy.

 Since a slump in oil prices in 1998, Oman has made active plans to diversify its economy and is placing a greater emphasis on other areas of industry, namely tourism and infrastructure.
 Oman had a 2020 Vision to diversify the economy established in 1995, which targeted a decrease in oil's share to less than 10 percent of GDP by 2020, but it was rendered obsolete in 2011.
 Oman then established 2040 Vision.

-A free-trade agreement with the United States took effect 1 January 2009, eliminated tariff barriers on all consumer and industrial products, and also provided strong protections for foreign businesses investing in Oman.
+A free-trade agreement with the United States took effect 1 January 2009, which eliminated tariff barriers on all consumer and industrial products and provided strong protections for foreign businesses investing in Oman.
 Tourism, another source of Oman's revenue, is on the rise.
-A popular event is The Khareef Festival held in Salalah, Dhofar, which is 1,200 km from the capital city of Muscat, during the monsoon season (August) and is similar to Muscat Festival.
-During this latter event the mountains surrounding Salalah are popular with tourists as a result of the cool weather and lush greenery, rarely found anywhere else in Oman.